TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 The UCI WorldTour brings together the world’s greatest road races, including the biggest stage races of the sport such as the Tour de France, the Giro d’Italia and the Vuelta a España and one day classic races such as the Cadel Evans Great Ocean Road Race, Paris-Roubaix and the Strade Bianche.

-The quality of the sporting show is guaranteed thanks to the participation of the best teams – and therefore the best riders – in all the UCI WorldTour events.
-All UCI World Teams will participate in all the events on this calendar.
+The quality of the sporting show is guaranteed thanks to the participation of the best teams – and therefore the best riders – in UCI WorldTour events.

 Three rankings (individual, teams and nations) are calculated at the end of each UCI WorldTour event and published at the end of the event.